24/7 care

 When not working, Dr. Silbernagel can often be found spending time with family — camping, biking, skiing, or enjoying other outdoor activities.
 He also considers himself a “foodie,” and enjoys cooking up new recipes in the kitchen.

 Dr. Shriwise obtained her undergraduate degree in Zoology at UW-Madison before taking a year off to live in California and work with sea otters at the Monterey Bay Aquarium.
 After confirming her love for the field of animal care, she returned to get her veterinary degree through UW-Madison.
-She then completed a one-year rotating internship at NC-State (where she earned the “Intern of the Year” award), and came back to the UW-Madison for her three-year small animal surgical residency (where in her final year she also earned the “Resident of the Year” award)!
+She then completed a one-year rotating internship at NC-State (where she earned the “Intern of the Year” award), and came back to the UW-Madison for her three-year small animal surgical residency (where she also earned the “Resident of the Year” award).
+During internship and residency, she was involved with research on pain management and diagnosis, a novel surgery for correction of chylothorax, and fracture complications.

-When not doing surgery, Dr. Shriwise enjoys playing Ultimate frisbee, climbing, doing pottery, DIYing her house, and spending time with her family–including a 15-year-old Rottweiler mix named Monk.
+When not doing surgery, Dr. Shriwise enjoys playing Ultimate frisbee, climbing, doing pottery, and spending time with her family – including a 16-year-old Rottweiler mix named Monk.

 Dr. Tuttle completed his undergraduate at Iowa State University receiving a Bachelors of Science in Animal Science in 1997 and a Bachelors of Science in Zoology in 2001.
 He obtained is Doctorate of Veterinary Medicine with honors from Iowa State University College of Veterinary Medicine in 2005.
 Following graduation from Veterinary School he completed a one year rotating Medicine and Surgical Internship at Michigan State University.
 Beginning in 2006 he began and completed a three year Surgical Residency at The University of Wisconsin-Madison.